thoughtbot/humid/README.md

 end

 # Common development options
+if Rails.env.development?
-# You may need to use single_threaded mode with Spring
+  # Use single_threaded mode for Spring and other forked envs.
-# MiniRacer::Platform.set_flags! :single_threaded
+  MiniRacer::Platform.set_flags! :single_threaded
-#

   # If you're using Puma in single mode:
-# Humid.create_context
+  Humid.create_context
+end
 ```

 If you'd like support for source map support, you will need to